Value of Information

 Expected Value of Perfect Information

-Expected Value of Perfect Information is a number that can tell you, on average, what is the right price for a Perfect Information about an uncertainty, if offered to you, you will find worth to pay to buy that information.
+Expected Value of Perfect Information is a number that can tell you, on average, what is the right price for Perfect Information about an uncertainty, if offered to you, you will find it worth paying to buy that information.

 Let's revisit the shopping market example.
 Say, you want to buy an item which can be 15$ or 20$ in Market 1 and 15$ or 20$ in MArket 2.
 You do not know which market has 15$ and which market has 20$.
 Just assume 50% chances in both cases for both stores.

 Markets are far away.
-Now, you are thinking, will it be worth to drive to both of the markets to find out the price?
-If you knew the price from both markets, on average, how much you can save?
+Now, you are thinking, will it be worth driving to both of the markets to find out the price?
+If you know the price from both markets, on average, how much you can save?
 The amount of money that you could save on average just by knowing the prices from both markets, is called the "Expected Value of Perfect Information".